chharvey/counterpoint/spec/lexical-structure.md

 Solid source text is a sequence of Unicode code points, values ranging from U+0000 to U+10FFFF (including surrogate code points).
 Not all code points are permitted everywhere;
-the token syntax below explicitly define these permissions.
+the token syntax below explicitly defines these permissions.

-When stored and transmitted, Solid source text should be encoded and decoded via the [UTF-8](https://tools.ietf.org/html/rfc3629) encoding format.
+When stored and transmitted, Solid source text must be encoded and decoded via the [UTF-8](https://tools.ietf.org/html/rfc3629) encoding format.

 Solid programs are often stored in text files, which, for editing convenience, are organized into lines.